sigmaSd/irust-vim-plugin/README.md

 IRust vim plugin using deno

 ## Instalation
+Make sure `deno` is installed and then append these lines to vim configuration file:

 ```vim
 Plug 'vim-denops/denops.vim' "Allows using plugins written with deno
 Plug 'sigmaSd/irust-vim-plugin' "This actual plugin